-Accelerate Post-incident Investigations
+1. Accelerate Post-incident Investigations

-For instance, identifying and tracking down card “skimmers.”
-Skimmers are criminals who install devices in ATM machines that capture cards’ magnetic stripe data and the associated PINs entered, then create counterfeit cards and use them to withdraw money from accounts.
+For instance, identifying and tracking down card “skimmers” is a common problem for banks.
+Skimmers are criminals who install devices in ATM machines that capture a cards’ magnetic stripe data, including the associated PINs, for the purpose of creating counterfeit cards that can be used to withdraw money from accounts.
 Banks usually have video cameras that record ATM activity, so when card skimming is reported or suspected, a bank can quickly review the footage during the relevant time period.
-Based on the video image of the potential skimmer, the bank can share that image with local law enforcement to help identify the card skimmer.
+Based on the video image of the suspected skimmer, the bank can share that image with local law enforcement to help identify and apprehend the offender.

-Real-Time Face Recognition Alerts for Suspicious Individuals
+2. Real-Time Alerts for Suspicious Individuals

 Similarly, system operators can set up a digital watchlist based on license plate recognition, if the ATM video camera is set up to capture images of vehicle license plates that pass by the ATM.